AkshayMalige/AHEAD_2025/vadd/part4.md

 You are ready to run C Simulation on the project, but first you can configure the simulation by editing the hls_config.cfg file.

-In the open vitis-comp.json for the krnl_vadd component click the hls_config.cfg link to open the Configuration Editor.
-On the left is a list of categories for configuring the HLS component, and on the right are the various configuration options